-Any of these choices are good for students, but Journey Student Rewards and Bank of America Cash Rewards are probably the best two because they offer cash back rewards and don’t charge annual fees.
+Any of these choices are good for students, but Capital One Journey and the Bank of America Cash Rewards for Students are probably the best two because they offer cash back rewards and don’t charge annual fees.
 You’ll be able to get the most consistent value out of them.
 But it’s good to look at cards from networks other than Visa, too.
-Some of the best choices include Discover it® Student Cash Back and the Capital One Secured Mastercard.
+Some of the best choices include Discover it® Student Cash Back and Deserve® EDU Mastercard for Students.

 I like the Journey from Capital One, too.
 You get cash back for all your purchases and the rewards don't expire, there's no annual or foreign transaction fee, and you get fraud coverage in case your card gets lost or stolen.